 In times like these, when a normal onboarding which might take several weeks isn’t on the table, having a proactive assistant for every agent can really help relieve stress and enable helpful, consistent service.
 Here’s an example of how it can be used:

 In a crisis, everyone is forced to move faster, us at Comm100 included.
-If you’d like to quickly get ramped up with the AI tools discussed in this article, reach out to me at [email protected], speak to us through live chat on our site, or call 1-877-305-0464.
+If you’d like to quickly get ramped up with the AI tools discussed in this article, speak to us through live chat on our site, or call 1-877-305-0464.
 We’re here to help!

 Enter your team’s key details into our ROI calculator and find out how much money a chatbot could save you.
 (It’s a lot!)Find out now